bphimmala/bphimmala/README.md

 ### Hello ‼️

 My name is ✨Baipon✨ !!
-My pronouns are they/she (preference for they, but she is good) and I am genderqueer.

 I'm a 4th year full-time student at UCR.
 I major in Computer Engineering at Marlan and Rosemary Bounrs College of Engineering.